DavideIppolito2008/pneumonia-xray-prediction/README.md

 ## 📌 Notes

-- The model currently distinguishes **NORMAL** vs. **PNEUMONIA** cases.
+- The model is discriminating **NORMAL** vs. **PNEUMONIA** cases at this moment.
-- Ensure the dataset is structured correctly before training.
+- Ensure that the dataset is formatted correctly before training.
-- For deployment, consider using a production-ready server (e.g., Flask API, FastAPI, or Docker container).
+- Deploy with a production-ready server
 ---

-## 👨‍💻 Authors
+## Authors

-Developed by **Davide Ippolito** as part of a deep learning project for medical image classification.
+Built by **Davide Ippolito** as an exercise in medical image classification using deep learning.